 Hey there!
 I am Kumaresh Ramesh, an energy professional and policy nerd passionate about energy access, infrastructure, and decarbonization.
-After graduating from IIT Bombay, I contributed to foundational work on key issues in the electricity sector.
+After majoring in energy systems engineering from IIT Bombay, I contributed to foundational work on key issues in the electricity sector.
 Across energy consulting and think tanks, my approach has been grounded in analytical rigour and effective communication.
 I am now a graduate student at Yale, focusing on energy systems in the United States and emerging economies, with generous support from the Three Cairns Group, Inlaks Foundation, and Quad Fellowship.

-I will be graduating in May 2026 from Yale and am currently looking for opportunities where I can continue to connect dots between energy technology, policy, and economics.
+I will be graduating in May 2026 and am actively seeking full-time roles in energy policy, consulting, and infrastructure development – where I can leverage both my engineering background and policy expertise.
+I am particularly interested in designing interventions that unlock new energy systems and markets, and supporting decarbonization pathways for consumers, sectors, and entire economies.
+Beyond these, I remain open to any opportunity that allows me to connect the dots between energy technology, policy, and economics.
 Whether you are hiring, know somebody who is hiring, or are just active in this space, let’s connect!

 Experience